gcharang/KomodoPlatform-wiki/Agama-&-BarterDEX-GUI-Linux-VirtualBox-Image.md

 - Windows users can now test real perfomance of Linux native applications

 ## Min Requirements:
-VM used 4 Cores CPU and 8 Gb of RAM.
+VM used 4 Cores CPU and 8 GB of RAM.
 Make sure you have good PC before use.

 Just import .ova image in your VirtualBox under any OS (Windows, Linux, MacOS) and start use.